meetpatel74/magw/README.md

 3. Commit and push your changes
 4. Open a Pull Request

----

 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.

----

 ## Acknowledgments

 - UI/UX inspired by best practices in museum digital experiences.

----

-If you need help with monorepo tooling or want to add more shared packages, just ask!